rss feed

 As Foreign Investment Shows Decline, Economists Keep Watch

 We’ve experienced some amazingly low interest rates over the past couple of years.
 This is particularly interesting given the economic climate and huge government deficits.
 One of the main reason for our low interest rates has been strong foreign purchasing of U.S. debt, especially China.
-This trend may now be changing with potentially massive ramifications on the financial markets.
+This trend may now be changing with potentially massive ramifications on the financial markets, and the use of gamification examples to improve financial investments online.

 The Washington Post reported this week that: